LiskHQ/lisk-docs/docs/building-on-lisk/deploying-smart-contract/with-Hardhat.md

 First, we import the `expect` function from the [Chai](https://www.chaijs.com/) library, to be able to use it in our unit test for the contract.

 If you set up your project to use the hardhat toolbox like explained in step [Creating a project](#creating-a-project), you already have ethers available in your project out of the box.
-Otherwise you can install the ethers plugin for Hardhat as described [here](https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-ethers).
+Otherwise, you can install the ethers plugin for Hardhat as described in the [hardhat-ethers](https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-ethers)' reference page.
 Hardhat-Ethers has the same API as [ethers.js](https://docs.ethers.org/v6/), with some extra [Hardhat-specific](https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-ethers#helpers) functionality, that we are going to use in the test for the contract.

 Next, we deploy the NFT contract inside the `beforeEach()` function, so the contract is always deployed, if we decide to add more tests for the contract in the future.

-Then we define the test `Should allow to mint a new NFT` to verify that calling the `.mint()` function of the NFT mints a new NFT and adds it to the balance of the account that minted it.
+Then, we define the test `Should allow to mint a new NFT` to verify that calling the `.mint()` function of the NFT mints a new NFT and adds it to the balance of the account that minted it.

 ### Running the Test
 Now, run `npx hardhat test` in your terminal.